VSadov/VSadov.github.io/_posts/2017-01-28-tuples_names.md

 **Can element names become "semantically significant" through lambda inference?**

 There is an interesting scenario which seemingly demonstrates that element names _can_ have effect on overload resolution when combined with lambda inference.
 The example below is able to steer overload resolution to one of the candidates by using specific tuple element names.
 However at closer examination, the element names are actually _used directly_ in this scenario, so of course they make a difference.
-It is not a case where two tuple types compete for better applicability, it is a case where two reified lambdas compete, and one would not compile.
+It is not a case where two tuple types compete for better applicability, it is a case where two reified lambdas compete, and one would have compile errors.

 ```cs
 static void Main(string[] args)